anOsuPlayer/Moona/GUIDE.md

 ### Hierarchy 📋
 The *packages hierarchy* in this framework is ratherly simple: a main package containing all the others.
 The main package is called the [.moonaFramework package](https://github.com/anOsuPlayer/Moona/wiki/.moonaFramework), which, as mentioned, is the root *all the other packages* and, other than that, it's also the container of *all the [basic](#dependencies) elements* that make up the framework.

-In order to consult the full list of package, I advise you to check the [Wiki](https://github.com/anOsuPlayer/Moona/wiki/.moonaFramework): the page of the main package contains a full list of both all the framework's sub-packages and all the basic elements (descriptions included!).
+In order to consult the full list of package, I advise you to check the [Wiki](https://github.com/anOsuPlayer/Moona/wiki/.moonaFramework): the page of the main package contains all the .moonaFramework package's sub-packages and all the basic elements (descriptions included!).

 ### Some Practical Use... 🔮
 Coming to an end, packages were made following all those pretty strange rules in order to achieve some kind of *modularity*.
 I wanted packages to be seen as some kind of "clusters" of similar classes and objects: for each one of them, similar features are grouped together for you to have both an organized environment in which to find what you're looking for and a way to have downloadable separated features.